azurenoops/terraform-overlays-baseline/docs/deployment/policy/policy-governance.md

 ## Platform

-This management group contains all the platform child management groups, like management, connectivity, and identity.
+This management group contains all the platform child management groups, like operations, transport, devsecops, and identity.

 ![image](../../img/Platforms_v0.2.jpg)